 In the context of CITES the term 'wildlife' is used to refer to all wild species of fauna and flora, and this is how the term will be understood here.
 However, it should be noted that many countries make a distinction between commercial timber and fisheries species on the one hand and other wild species on the other.
 In English-speaking countries the term 'wildlife' is sometimes reserved for the latter.
 This has important implications for the scope of a national wildlife trade policy.
 Of course, even if 'wildlife' is understood in the narrower sense it is likely that policy on timber and fisheries will have some bearing on the national wildlife trade policy.

+When policy reviews are carried out it is appropriate that the scope of the term 'wildlife' should be determined by the Party itself.
 There is a further question about whether a review of national wildlife trade polices that takes place under the auspices of CITES should deal only with CITES-listed species, or whether it should also address the trade in species that are not listed by CITES.
+Decision 12.22 states that the review will be 'a review of their national policy regarding the use of and trade in CITES-listed species'.